Book about user-centered development for SaaS

 Getting Started

-This book is written using org-mode, a powerful format for note-taking and documentation.
-To create a PDF version of the book, you'll need to use the provided Podman container.
-Here's how you can do it:
+This book is written using org-mode.
+To create a PDF version of the book, the repository provides a containerized build.

 Technologies Used